-The Equestrian Studies major at Houghton College will prepare you to ride, teach and train using the principles of classical dressage.
+The recreation major with equestrian concentration at Houghton College will prepare you to ride, teach and train using the principles of classical dressage.
 Known for academic excellence, professionalism and experiential learning, Houghton’s equestrian program draws students from all across the country who want a high-quality equine program in a Christian college setting.

 Experienced riders as well as beginners will grow as equine caretakers and riders under the guidance of our experienced, talented professors.

 Equestrian studies students have the opportunity to be involved in five disciplines: